The team

 Operations

-Astrid is a strategy and operations professional with experience leading global transformation programs at Accenture.
+Astrid De Boysson is a strategy and operations professional with experience leading global transformation programs at Accenture.
 She has advised Fortune 500 companies on capital allocation, supply chain resilience, and value chain transformation.
-She holds an MPhil from Judge Business School, Cambridge, and an MBA from INSEAD, with exposure to private equity, venture capital, and entrepreneurship through acquisition.
+She holds an MPhil from Judge Business School, University of Cambridge, and an MBA at INSEAD, with exposure to private equity, venture capital, and entrepreneurship through acquisition.
 She combines financial insight with execution to drive real-world impact.

 • INSEAD